Virtual4087/Notes/README.md

     python manage.py runserver
     ```

-8. Open your web browser and navigate to [http://localhost:8000](http://localhost:8000) to access Notebook.
+8. Open your web browser and navigate to the provided server (http://127.0.0.1:8000/) to access Notebook.

 ## Features 🌟

 - __Educational Content__: Seamlessly integrates educational content into the social media experience.
 - __User Authentication__: Secure and user-friendly authentication system for a personalized experience.
-- __Image Posting__: Allows users to share educational content through images.
+- __Posting__: Allows users to share educational content through various media sources like text, images, PDFs.
+- __Markdown and Latex Support__: Allows for the use of Markdown and Latex.
-- __Commenting__: Facilitates discussions and collaborative learning through interactive commenting.
+- __Comment and Like__: Facilitates discussions and collaborative learning through interactive commenting, while rewarding high quality posts through the 'Bulb' feature.
 - __Post Saving__: Enables users to save valuable posts for future reference.
+- __Post Filtering__: Enables users to easily sort posts shown on their feed.
+- __Tags__: Allows for posts to be easily classified based on their content.
+- __Profile__: View other user's profile page to learn about them, and see what they have posted.

 ## Technologies Used 🛠️